Conrad I of Oldenburg

-Conrad I of Oldenburg (Konrad I. von Oldenburg; died 1347) was the Count of Oldenburg from 1344 to 1347.
-He succeeded his brother, John III of Oldenburg.
+Conrad I of Oldenburg (Konrad I. von Oldenburg; died 1347) was Count of Oldenburg from 1324 until his death.
+He initially ruled jointly with his elder half-brother John III.
+Following John's death in 1342, Conrad ruled alone until 1345, when his nephew John IV joined him as co-ruler.

-He was the son of John II of Oldenburg and Hedwig of Diepholz.
-Conrad married Ingeborg, the daughter of Count Gerhard IV of Holstein-Plön.
-They had four children:
+Conrad was a son of John II and his second wife, Hedwig of Diepholz.
+He married Ingeborg of Holstein.
+Their sons included: